 It’s 2021, a time when communications technology is purposely diverse enough to meet any customer on any of their preferred channels.
 We don’t need to put constant pressure on our call center agents when better alternatives are available.

-So, why not take the pressure of the phone line with a smart and divert to all of the other effective channels, then?
+Take the pressure off your phone line by diverting traffic to your other channels.
 A smart call deflection strategy will be an absolute necessity for the contact center going forward.
 Now is the time to lay foundations and think deeply about how to improve CSat, lower call volumes, and create a fruitful customer experience.